devchat-ai/devchat/README.md

 :point_right: Better check out our [Visual Studio Code extension](https://github.com/covespace/devchat-vscode) on [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=merico.devchat)!
 Install and enjoy the UI :clap:

 ***

 ## What is DevChat?

+DevChat helps you write prompts to create code and docs.
+It is _not_ limited to do predefined operations over short code snippets.

-The way developers chat and work with AI.
+DevChat is the way developers chat and work with AI.

-:speech_balloon: Write prompts, _not_ code.
+:speech_balloon: Build the future with prompts, _not_ code.

 ## Why DevChat?